buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralActivity.md

 or to the local coordinate system (local to the activity or connected item, as established by an explicit or implied representation and its parameter space).

-> NOTE, the informal definition of _IfcRepresentationResource.IfcGlobalOrLocalEnum_ doe s not distinguish between "global coordinate system" and "world coordinate system".
+> NOTE&nbsp;, the informal definition of _IfcRepresentationResource.IfcGlobalOrLocalEnum_ doe s not distinguish between "global coordinate system" and "world coordinate system".
 On the other hand, this distinction is necessary in the _IfcStructuralAnalysisDomain_ where the shared "global" coordinate system of an analysis model may very well not be the same as the project-wide world coordinate system.

 > NOTE&nbsp; In the scope of _IfcStructuralActivity.GlobalOrLocal_, the meaning of GLOBAL_COORDS is therefore not to be taken as world coordinate system but as the analysis model specific shared coordinate system.
 In contrast, LOCAL_COORDS is to be taken as coordinates which are local to individual structural items and activities, as established by subclass-specific geometry use definitions.